Pyrography – Essential Pen Tips you should own

 Non-Essential Pen Tips

-Colwood sells a set of 3 ball tips; small (b1), medium (b2), and large (b3).
+Colwood sells 3 different sized ball tips; small (b1), medium (b2), and large (b3).
 B1 has a .0394″ diameter, B2 .0625″ diameter, and B3 .09375″ diameter.
+You can buy them individually or in a set.

 The only ones I’ve used are B2 and B3.
 The size of dot created by B1 can easily be replicated with a writer pen tip.